Study flexibly at TU Darmstadt

 At a glance

-Topics: Further developing and expanding part-time studies, targeted support for students with professional experience, part-time teacher training courses, tailor-made biology studies followed by subject-related vocational training, individually developing the basics of computer science, analyzing reasons for dropping out of studies
+Topics: Further developing and expanding part-time studies, targeted support for students with professional experience, part-time teacher training, tailored biology studies following relevant vocational training, individually developing basic computer science knowledge, analyzing reasons for dropping out of studies

 Location: Technical University Of Darmstadt